bhecquet/qualityBoard/README.md

 	'npm install -g atlasboard'
 to have it install on your computer.

+Before the first use, in 'packages/Quality/dashboard/QualityDashboard.json', make sure you add your username and password in the config of each widget.

 To launch the application, you have to be on the root of the folder and use the command :
 	'atlasboard start <portNumber>'.
 The default portNumber is 3000.